ietf-wg-httpapi/deprecation-header/draft-ietf-httpapi-deprecation-header.md

 The act of deprecation does not change any behavior of the resource.
 It informs clients of the fact that a resource will be or is deprecated.
 The Deprecation HTTP response header field can be used to convey this at runtime to clients and carries information indicating when the deprecation will be in effect.

-In addition to the Deprecation header field, the resource provider can use other header fields to convey additional information related to deprecation.
+In addition to the Deprecation header field, the resource provider can use other header fields such as Link ([LINK]) to convey additional information related to deprecation.
 This can be information such as where to find documentation related to the deprecation, what can be used as a replacement, and when a deprecated resource becomes non-operational.

 ##  Notational Conventions